 Duration of treatmentPatients with MBC or MGC should be treated with Herceptin until progression of disease.
 Patients with EBC should be treated with Herceptin for 1 year or until disease recurrence, whichever occurs first; extending treatment in EBC beyond one year is not recommended (see section 5.1).

-Missed dosesIf the patient misses a dose of Herceptin by one week or less, then the usual maintenance dose (weekly regimen: 2 mg/kg; three-weekly regimen: 6 mg/kg) should be given as soon as possible.
+Missed dosesIf the patient has missed a dose of Herceptin by one week or less, then the usual maintenance dose (weekly regimen: 2 mg/kg; three-weekly regimen: 6 mg/kg) should be administered as soon as possible.
 Do not wait until the next planned cycle.
-Subsequent maintenance doses (weekly regimen: 2 mg/ kg; three-weekly regimen: 6 mg/kg respectively) should then be given according to the previous schedule.
-If the patient misses a dose of Herceptin by more than one week, a re-loading dose of Herceptin should be given over approximately 90 minutes (weekly regimen: 4 mg/kg; three-weekly regimen: 8 mg/kg).
-Subsequent Herceptin maintenance doses (weekly regimen: 2 mg/kg; three-weekly regimen 6 mg/kg respectively) should then be given (weekly regimen: every week; three-weekly regimen every 3 weeks) from that point.
+Subsequent maintenance doses should be administered 7 days or 21 days later according to the weekly or three-weekly schedules, respectively.
+If the patient has missed a dose of Herceptin by more than one week, a re-loading dose of Herceptin should be administered over approximately 90 minutes (weekly regimen: 4 mg/kg; three-weekly regimen: 8 mg/kg) as soon as possible.
+Subsequent Herceptin maintenance doses (weekly regimen: 2 mg/kg; three-weekly regimen 6 mg/kg respectively) should be administered 7 days or 21 days later according to the weekly or three-weekly schedules respectively.

-Special populationsDedicated pharmacokinetic studies in older people and those with renal or hepatic impairment have not been carried out.
+Special populationsDedicated pharmacokinetic studies in the elderly and those with renal or hepatic impairment have not been carried out.
 In a population pharmacokinetic analysis, age and renal impairment were not shown to affect trastuzumab disposition.